Bryce Canyon City, Utah: Climate

+The climate in this area has stark differences between highs and lows, and there is sparse rainfall year-round.
+According to the Köppen Climate Classification system, Bryce has a humid continental climate, abbreviated "Dfb" on climate maps.

 Government

-Bryce Canyon City is a company town, consisting solely of the property of Ruby's Inn and the Syrett family, its third-generation owners.
+Bryce Canyon City is a company town, comprising the property of Ruby's Inn and the Syrett family, its third-generation owners.
 Rod Syrett, the company's board president, was chosen as the first mayor.